oliverearl/group-project-5/README.md

 - TaskerMAN - A website which connected to a SQL server and provided a user with the ability to manage tasks such as creating/editing/deleting them.
 - TaskerSRV - BASH scripts which create a SQL server with the correct tables, and FK constraints.

-All programming was completed in a single week by the group, to achieve the required functionality in time unit tests, documentation and additional testing could not be completed.
-Because of this the program may be prone to failure due to bugs.

-After the source code was submitted the group reflected on some aspects which everyone learnt from this project this includes:
+This is a fork of the original project which is now archived.
+In this project we aim to fix the shortfalls we identified in the original.
+This includes steps such as:

-- Create unit tests and a harness which exercies code paths and run to test for regressions
+- Create unit tests and a harness which exercises code paths and run to test for regressions
-- Any new regressions need to be added to the unit tests, in the project all testing was completed manually tying up a group member for the entire project
-- Nobody within the Java team had experience with Swing, this caused many bugs and eventually the team had to change the design as our knowledge expanded
+- Move to use a sustainable git workflow - namely using pull requests instead of commiting directly to master
 - Use MVC to power the GUIs
+- Correctly use threading for the database and remove several race conditions
 - Document the program as new features are added instead of down the line
-- Don't store PDF files within the repo only their source Word documents.

-*Note this is a completed project: Any pull requests or issues will probably go unnoticed.
-Additionally no changed can be made to this project and all changes will have to be completed in a fork.*
+- Build documentation.